tammerg/Dockerize-MERN/Lesson.md

 Great!
 Now let's quickly take a look at the code we entered.

-First, we chose the base image from which we would like to build `FROM`.
+First, we chose the base image `FROM` which we would like to build our container.
 In this case we chose `node:14-slim`.
 The `-slim` tag denotes we are obtaining an image that contains only the necessities to run `node`.

-Next we set our `WORKDIR` or working directory to be `/usr/src/app`.
+Next, we set our `WORKDIR` or working directory to be `/usr/src/app`.
 This directory is where `RUN`, `CMD`, and `COPY` instructions will execute.
 So, we then copy all of the contents of `package.json` and `yarn.lock` into our `WORKDIR` via `./`.

 We can then run `yarn install`.
 After its complete we `COPY` all of the contents from our src `.` and get it all copied to our container `.`.

 By using the `EXPOSE` instruction we can let Docker know the container needs to listen on the exposed port when we run our dockerfile.
 Finally, just like we would do normally we use the `CMD` or command instruction to run `yarn start`.

 Thankfully, the `Dockerfile` for our `server` is going to look quite similar, with only two minor differences.
 What do you think those differences could be?